Reflections

 "After the long slumber of ignorance, a single word can change a man forever."

 Enlightenment, if it ever comes, comes unexpectedly.
-In Zen or Tao, everything--including enlightenment--is spontaneous.
+In Zen or TAO, everything -- including enlightenment -- is spontaneous.
 If you seek Buddha, you will not find him.
 But if you don't seek, you may find him.
 In Zen wisdom, if the pupil is ready, the teacher will turn up.

 "There are three truths: my truth, your truth, and the truth."

 In this world, most of us are too opinionated and self-centered.
 Our culture has instilled in us a mine-is-better attitude.
 We were brought up with the notion that "I am special."
-There is overemphasis on differences, rather than similarities.
+There is overemphasis on differences, rather than on similarities.
 For these reasons, even when we show open-mindedness, tolerance, and diversity, we are in fact trying to reassert ourselves that "mine-is-better."
 If everyone focuses too much on the self, then there would be "my truth","your truth" and the truth.

 "When the heart is at ease, the body is healthy."